TSDArthur/StepperController/README.md

-# StepperController-51-Arduino
+# Stepper Controller
-A simple stepper controller based on 8051
+A simple stepper controller based on 8051.